A small outline providing several key features about China’s biggest online retail platform Alibaba’s Tmall Global.

 Outside of China, Alibaba’s has increased its fame by being on the New York Stock Exchange, in China though, people are already well familiar with the platform for they have used it for years.
 Alibaba’s shopping platforms include Taobao (consumer-to-consumer) and Tmall (business-to-consumer).
 The two are daily frequented by Chinese consumers that are looking to purchase brands that are not available in brick-and-mortar stores.

-Alibaba created Tmall in 2008, a platform reserved to official brand stores, allowing brands to distribute their goods around China, Tmall now has over 70,000 different brands in 50,000 virtual stores.
-February 2014, Tmall Global was launched, focusing on big foreign companies that seek entry on the Chinese market.
+Alibaba created Tmall in 2008, a platform reserved for official brand stores, allowing brands to distribute their goods around China, Tmall now has over 70,000 different brands in 50,000 virtual stores.
+In February 2014, Tmall Global was launched, focusing on big foreign companies that seek entry into the Chinese market.
 Find the outline on Tmall Global below.

 What is Tmall?